 Students who do not register in a program of study for six or more consecutive semesters are required to apply for readmission if they wish to continue at the University of Guelph-Humber.
 In assessing whether a student is registered in a program of study, a cancelled semester registration does not count as a registered semester whereas a voluntary withdrawal from the semester does.
-Students who are studying on exchange programs, on a University semester abroad, or on coop work terms are considered to be registered at the University (see Time Limitations in this chapter).
+Students who are studying on exchange programs, on a University semester abroad, or on coop work terms are considered to be registered at the University (see Voluntary Withdrawal in this section).
 Students registered solely at another institution on a Letter of Permission are not considered to be registered at the University of Guelph-Humber.

 Required to Withdraw